Boris Johnson flat row: What do we know about the PM’s finances?

 - Published

-The Electoral Commission is investigating the circumstances surrounding who originally paid for the refurbishments on the prime minister's flat above 11 Downing Street.
+The watchdog found that the party had wrongly reported more than £52,000 given to the party by Huntswood Associates, of which Lord Brownlow is director, to cover the work.

+But it cleared just under £60,000 that he had paid directly to suppliers.

-Boris Johnson says he has now paid for it himself, and that he has done everything within the rules.
-But newspaper reports said he initially told aides that he couldn't afford it.
+Boris Johnson told the House of Commons in April: "I paid for Downing Street refurbishment personally."
+Newspaper reports said he initially told aides that he couldn't afford it.

 So what do we know about his income?